jdk20/pytorch-recitation/README.md

 	- https://github.com/lutzroeder/netron

 ### Installation
-Recommended operating systems are Ubuntu 16.04, Windows 10, or macOS 10.13 (Hih Sierra).
+Recommended operating systems are Ubuntu 16.04, Windows 10, or macOS 10.13 (High Sierra).

 1. Create a new conda environment using your terminal (Linux or macOS) or the anaconda prompt (Windows), and activate the environment.
 ```